 4. Start a “Countdown Fund” for different savings goals

 A countdown fund is a great way to make sure that you achieve your financial goals.
 For instance, if you want to go on a trip to Europe in two years, and it is going to cost you around $7,200 to go, put $300 into a savings fund and countdown toward your goal.
 After the first $300 is deposited, now you only have $6,900 to go.
 Then $6,600 the next month; and so on.
 This way, in two years you will have the money you need to take your trip without having to go into to debt!
 My wife and I have been able to travel to Asia and to Europe this way, both times coming home without any vacation debt coming home with us.

-You can only cut your expenses so much in order to get ahead..
+You can only cut your expenses so much in order to get ahead.
 The other part of the financial equation is to increase your income.
 There are several ways that you can do this, but my favorite way is to create a side business.
 If you have a talent or a skill that you could use on the side to make money, utilize that to make some additional money.
 Perhaps you are handy with a computer.
 Did you know the average hourly rate of a computer technician is just over $15?
 Post an ad on craigslist describing the type of repairs that you offer.
 Tell your friends and family that this is something that you are doing on the side.
-You may be amazed with the response that you get and the extra income that comes with it.
+You may be amazed at the response that you get and the extra income that comes with it.